harshshredding/a-compiler-in-rust/report.md

 ## AST Output for test cases
 Test source files are in `src/syntax_tests/src` and the corresponding ASTs(`dot` files and `svg` files) are in `src/test_out`.
+`src/test_out/program_with_assignments.svg` is a good example of the capability of my parser.

 ## Driver
 First run `cargo build` in root directory.

 Place any source you want to test in `src/syntax_tests/src/custom_test.src`.

-Then run `cargo test` in terminal, which will create AST output and derivation at `src/test_out/custom_test.dot` and `src/syntax_tests/out/custom_test.derivation` respectively.
+Then run `cargo test` in terminal, which will create AST output and derivation at `src/test_out/custom_test.svg` and `src/syntax_tests/out/custom_test.derivation` respectively.
+Also, the corresponding dot file is at `src/test_out/custom_test.dot`.